 The south east of England is already one of the busiest airspaces in the world with five major airports in close proximity: Heathrow, Gatwick, Stansted, London City and Luton.
 The airspace that these airports use was designed for an age when aircraft and navigation was much less sophisticated.
 A major airspace modernisation programme is already underway across all of these airports.

-Future Airspace Strategy
+Airspace Modernisation Strategy

 The Government’s ‘Strategic Rationale for Upgrading the UK Airspace’ provides more information on the need for airspace modernisation in the UK and describes the upgrades planned.